Fixed-Support Wasserstein Barycenters: Computational Hardness and Fast Algorithm: Preliminaries and Technical Background

-In this section, we describe the basic setup of the fixed support Wasserstein barycenter problem, starting with the standard linear programming (LP) formulation of the fixed support Wasserstein barycenter problem.
-Then we proceed to the entropic-regularized Wasserstein barycenter problem and provide the formal specification of an approximate barycenter.
-Finally, we derive the dual entropic-regularized Wasserstein barycenter problem and present several properties that are useful to our subsequent analysis.
+In this section, we introduce the basic setup of the fixed-support Wasserstein barycenter problem (FS-WBP), starting with the linear programming (LP) presentation and entropic-regularized formulation and including a specification of an approximate barycenter.